site-help

 Form 7004

 You can see an example of how the form is filled in for an investment club for 2021 here.
-Change the year to 2023, as needed:
+Change the year to the current year:

 Form 7004 Filled in Example